vendethiel/trying.retina/README.md

 # trying.retina

-I, for one, welcome our new sed overlord.
+I, for one, welcome our new s/// overlord.